 Additional medical expenses tax credits are grouped into three categories on assessment.

-The additional medical expenses tax credit allowed on assessment is limited to -
+The additional medical expenses tax credit allowed on assessment is limited to:

-- if the person is 65 years or older, 33.3% of the contribution amount that exceeds three times the medical scheme fees tax credit plus 33.3% of the qualifying medical expenses paid, - if the person, his or her spouse or child is a person with a disability,

-33.3% of the contribution amount that exceeds three times the medical scheme fees tax credit plus 33.3% of the qualifying medical expenses paid, and

-- if the employee is younger than 65 (without a disability), 25% of the aggregate of - the total contributions paid by the person to a medical scheme as exceed four times the amount of medical scheme fees tax credit to which that person is entitled, plus - ° all qualifying medical expenses paid, less - 7.5% of taxable income (excluding any retirement fund lump sums and severance benefit).
+- if the person is 65 years or older, 33.3% of the contribution amount that exceeds three times the medical scheme fees tax credit plus 33.3% of the qualifying medical expenses paid, - if the person, his spouse or child is a person with a disability, 33.3% of the contribution amount that exceeds three times the medical scheme fees tax credit plus 33.3% of the qualifying medical expenses paid, and - if the employee is younger than 65 (without a disability), 25% of the aggregate of - - the total contributions paid by the person to a medical scheme as exceed four times the amount of medical scheme fees tax credit to which that person is entitled, plus - all qualifying medical expenses paid, less - 7.5% of taxable income (excluding any retirement fund lump sums and severance benefit)

 A list of qualifying medical expenses is available on the SARS website.
-Go to www.sars.gov.za - Types of Tax - Personal Income Tax - Additional Medical Expenses Tax Credit.
+Go to www.sars.gov.za sage Business Cloud